Skip to main content

 Contact a No-Fault Insurance Attorney

-If you’re a healthcare provider on Long Island or in NYC facing verification challenges or claim denials, don’t navigate the complex no-fault system alone.
+If you’re a healthcare provider on Long Island or in NYC facing verification challenges or claim denials, don’t address the complex no-fault system alone.
 Technical rejections like the one in Exoto can often be avoided with proper procedures and experienced legal guidance.

 The Law Office of Jason Tenenbaum has extensive experience helping healthcare providers comply with no-fault verification requirements and recover compensation for legitimate claims.
 We understand the practical challenges providers face and can help you implement systems to avoid technical pitfalls while vigorously pursuing wrongfully denied claims.